benfordslaw/uscutter-MH871-MK2-plotting/README.md

 Loosen the screw on the pen-holder and push the pen-holder down.
 Load your drawing instrument so that it touches the paper firmly and tighten the screw.
 If your drawing instrument is too small, wrap tape around it until it is thick enough to be held securely in the pen-holder.
 Release the pen-holder into the pen-up position and press `Test` on the USCutter.
 This should plot a star in a square.
 Manually adjust your pen’s height in the holder if necessary.

 Unlike the AxiDraw, the USCutter’s origin is in the bottom left corner.
 Accordingly, slide the plotter head all the way to the right of the machine.
 This is going to the ‘bottom’ of the page according to its axes.
 When the plotter head is where you want the bottom boundary of your drawing to be, press `Origin.` This will push the pen down briefly, leaving a little dot.
 Put a piece of tape or scrap paper under the pen when setting the origin to protect your plot if you need to.
-You can also pull the paper further out after setting the Origin.
+You can also pull the paper further out after setting the origin.

 ### Transmitting to the USCutter

 Download [CoolTerm (mac)](https://www.freeware.the-meiers.org/)

 Your device may not allow you to open the application.
-If this happens, go to Settings > Security & Privacy, click the lock, and press ‘Open Anyway’
+If this happens, go to `Settings > Security & Privacy`, click the lock, and press `Open Anyway`

 Connect your laptop via USB to the serial port on the USCutter before opening CoolTerm.

-In the CoolTerm menu, go to Connection > Options.
-For Port, select the usb port connected to the USCutter.
-For BaudRate, choose 2400.
-For Flow Control, select XON only.
-Unselect “Software Supported Flow Control.”
+In the CoolTerm menu, go to `Connection > Options`.
+For `Port`, select the usb port connected to the USCutter.
+For `BaudRate`, choose `2400`.
+For `Flow Control`, select `XON only`.
+Unselect `Software Supported Flow Control`.

 <img width="450" alt="coolterm-correct-opts" src="https://user-images.githubusercontent.com/74384808/138030927-2a5f423b-8401-492a-a059-d9ee94e1f7cf.png">

-Press Connection > Connect, then Connection > Send Text/Binary File.
+Press `Connection > Connect`, then `Connection > Send Text/Binary File`.
 Select your HPGL file and press OK.
 If there are any issues while plotting, press `Reset` on the USCutter, then press `Cancel` on your device.
 If you do not press `Cancel`, your device is still transmitting instructions to the plotter.
 If the pen is stuck in the down position, press `Reset` again on the USCutter.

 If you would like to change the `Cut Speed` or `Cut Pressure`, both possible by pressing `Setup` and using the arrows as marked, do not do so while the plot is in progress.
 It will freeze and draw random lines.
 Make sure to `Test` with any new settings before plotting.